 Notre Dame's victory over Oregon State at Notre Dame, Ind.
 (Alumni Stadium) W, 1-0 on September 7, 2012.

-Notre Dame boasted two first team All-Americans in Ryan Finley and Dillon Powers and that duo was among five Irish players that garnered all-BIG EAST accolades for the '12 season.
+Finley and Powers both earned first team All-America honors and were among five Irish players that garnered all-BIG EAST accolades for the '12 season.
 In addition, Finley was named the BIG EAST Offensive Player of the Year and was a finalist for the M.A.C.
 Hermann Trophy.
-Finley and Powers both were first-round picks in the 2013 Major League Soccer (MLS) SuperDraft.

 Dalby also has experience coaching at the club level.
-He was the head coach of the Charlotte United FC Elite-Level U14 boys squad since August 2010 and was the Colorado Rapids Youth Academy coach from July 2008 to March 2010.
+He was the head coach of the Charlotte United FC Elite-Level U14 boys squad and was the Colorado Rapids Youth Academy coach from July 2008 to March 2010.

 Dalby spent five years playing professionally both in the United States and Belgium.
 Following his stellar Notre Dame career, the Colorado Rapids selected Dalby in the second round (17th overall pick) of the 2007 MLS SuperDraft.
 However, he began his professional playing career with Royal Club Sporting Charleroi in Charleroi, Belgium.
 He played with the team, which is a member of Belgium's premier league, from September 2007 to May 2008.